zammad/zammad-documentation/install-elasticsearch.rst

 Maximum attachment size which is used for indexing
 ==================================================

-..
-Note:: By default Zammad will limit indexing to attachments to 50 MB.
+.. note:: By default Zammad will limit indexing to attachments to 50 MB.

 Limiting the maximum size of attachments (for indexing) might be usefull, you can set it like so:
 ::